mgrimace/dot_files/README.md

-# Moondust Theme - Color Reference
+# Moondust Inspired Niri + Waybar Theme

-My config files for a minimal, blue-gray color theme for Niri, Waybar, Kitty, and so on, based on the [Moondust theme](https://github.com/vanyauhalin/moondusttheme/) by Ivan Uhalin.
+My config files for a minimal, blue-gray color theme for [Niri](https://github.com/YaLTeR/niri), Waybar, Kitty, and so on, based on the amazing [Moondust theme](https://github.com/vanyauhalin/moondusttheme/) by Ivan Uhalin.

+> [!IMPORTANT]
+> I'm new to Niri, and configuration like this in general.
+This setup is very much a work-in-progress and draws heavily from far more talented folks in the [Niri Setup Showcase](https://github.com/YaLTeR/niri/discussions/325).
+Contributions, suggestions, and PRs are welcome and encouraged.

 ## Preview